-Fanfare Magazine hailed his newest CD American Tribute as, “one of the best clarinet CDs to come along in some time” and they ranked his recording of the Brahms and Beethoven trios (Jonathan Cohler & Claremont Trio) the all-time best: “I know of no finer recording of the Beethoven, and this one stands with the best classic versions of the Brahms.”
+Cohler’s recordings regularly appear at the top of the Amazon classical charts.
+He teamed up with Vitkauskaite in 2008, and they were rapidly recognized as the leading clarinet-piano duo in the world, now featured on four recordings: Latin Journey (2021), American Tribute (2015), Romanza (2013), and Rhapsodie Française (2008).
+On Jonathan Cohler & Claremont Trio, Cohler partnered with the award-winning Claremont Trio.
+Fanfare also featured Cohler plays & conducts Weber, with the world-renowned Franz Liszt Chamber Orchestra, on its cover praising Cohler’s “extraordinary musical intelligence and technical wizardry” and dubbing his playing as “supernatural” while it hailed American Tribute as, “one of the best clarinet CDs to come along in some time,” and ranking his recording of the Brahms and Beethoven trios (Jonathan Cohler & Claremont Trio) the all-time best: “I know of no finer recording of the Beethoven, and this one stands with the best classic versions of the Brahms.”
 Rhapsodie Française was chosen as Best of the Year by the Buffalo/Toronto classical station 94.5 WNED alongside two CDs featuring legendary artists Pierre Fournier, Mstislav Rostropovitch, Leonid Kogan, and Emil Gilels.

-Mr. Cohler’s maintains a busy international schedule with performances this season that take him around the Globe to cities in the United States, Italy, Poland, Spain, Argentina, and Brazil.
-In past seasons, he has toured the United States, Hungary, Spain, Canada, Europe, Japan, Taiwan, China, Venezuela, Brazil, Argentina, Chile, Peru, Mexico and Cuba, and performed at many festivals including those of Tanglewood, Aspen, Domaine Forget (Canada), Campos do Jordao (Brazil), Xativa (Spain), Arezzo (Italy), Rockport, Newport, Martha’s Vineyard and the Hamptons.
-He has been featured on the prestigious Dame Myra Hess Memorial Concert Series in Chicago, and he has been a frequently invited performer, adjudicator, and clinician at the International Clarinet Association’s annual ClarinetFest and many other clarinet festivals around the world.
+Mr. Cohler maintains a busy international schedule with performances that regularly take him around the Globe to cities in the United States, Belgium, Hungary, Canada, Italy, Spain, Poland, Japan, Taiwan, China, Venezuela, Brazil, Argentina, Chile, Peru, Mexico and Cuba.
+He has performed at many festivals including those of Tanglewood, Aspen, Domaine Forget (Canada), Campos do Jordão (Brazil), Xativa (Spain), Arezzo (Italy), Rockport, Newport, Martha’s Vineyard, the Hamptons, and the prestigious Dame Myra Hess Memorial Concert Series in Chicago.
+He has been a frequently invited performer, adjudicator, and clinician at the International Clarinet Association’s annual ClarinetFest and many other clarinet festivals around the world.

-In addition to his work as soloist, Jonathan Cohler is an active chamber musician, chamber music coach, adjudicator, conductor, and pedagogue.
-He collaborates frequently with many well-known musicians and ensembles including Rasa Vitkauskaite, members of the Emerson Quartet, Muir String Quartet, Claremont Trio, Lark Quartet, Moscow Conservatory Trio, Amadeus Trio, New Jersey Chamber Music Society, Boris Berezovsky, Ilya Kaler, Andres Diaz, Charles Neidich, Randall Hodgkinson, Judith Gordon, Andrew Mark, and Janice Weber.
+In addition to his work as soloist and conductor, Jonathan Cohler is an active chamber musician, chamber music coach, adjudicator, pedagogue, and publisher.
+He has collaborated frequently with many well-known musicians and ensembles including Rasa Vitkauskaite, Ilya Kaler, James Buswell, members of the Emerson Quartet, Muir String Quartet, Claremont Trio, Lark Quartet, Arianna String Quartet, Moscow Conservatory Trio, Amadeus Trio, New Jersey Chamber Music Society, Boris Berezovsky, Andres Diaz, Charles Neidich, Randall Hodgkinson, Judith Gordon, Andrew Mark, and Janice Weber.

-Jonathan Cohler is also one of the most sought after chamber music coaches in the country.
-Numerous groups that he has coached have won top prizes in the National Fischoff Chamber Music Competition, the Coleman Chamber Music Competition, and the International Chamber Music Ensemble Competition of the Chamber Music Foundation of New England among others.
+Cohler is a renowned chamber music coach with many of his groups winning top prizes in the National Fischoff Chamber Music Competition, the Coleman Chamber Music Competition, and the International Chamber Music Ensemble Competition of the Chamber Music Foundation of New England among others.

-He has adjudicated numerous competitions in the United States and abroad including the International Clarinet Competition of the European Clarinet Association, Concours de Musique du Canada, the Young Artist Competition of the International Clarinet Association, the Russian-American Music Association Competition, and numerous others at festivals and conservatories around the world.
+He has adjudicated international competitions in the United States and abroad including the International Clarinet Competition of the European Clarinet Association, Concours de Musique du Canada, the Young Artist Competition of the International Clarinet Association, the Russian American Music Association Competition, and numerous others at festivals and conservatories around the world.

-Mr. Cohler is a world renowned teacher.
-His students hold positions in major orchestras all around the world, and have won top prizes at numerous international competitions including the Concours de Genève, the Young Artists Competition of the International Clarinet Association, the Audi Mozart Competition (Rovereto, Italy), and Jeunesses Musicales.
+Mr. Cohler’s students hold positions in major orchestras all around the world and have won top prizes at numerous international competitions including the Concours de Genève, the Young Artists Competition of the International Clarinet Association, the Audi Mozart Competition (Rovereto, Italy), and Jeunesses Musicales.
 They have received fellowships to festivals such as Tanglewood, Aspen, Pacific Music Festival, National Repertory Orchestra, Verbier, Salzburg, and many others.
-Mr. Cohler is currently on the faculties of the Music Festival of Xativa (Spain), and MasterARezzo (Italy), and he has been guest faculty at Domaine Forget (Canada), Campos do Jordao (Brazil), and several others.
-In addition to holding several honorary positions, Mr. Cohler has been invited to teach as guest faculty at conservatories and universities around the world such as Eastman School of Music, Cleveland Institute of Music, Harvard University, Central Conservatory in Beijing, National Conservatory of Music in Mexico, and University of Chile, to name a few.
+Mr. Cohler has served on the faculties of the Music Festival of Xativa (Spain), Domaine Forget (Canada), Campos do Jordao (Brazil), and several others.
+In addition to holding several honorary positions, Mr. Cohler teaches regularly as guest faculty at conservatories and universities around the world such as Mozarteum University in Salzburg, Eastman School of Music, Cleveland Institute of Music, Harvard University, Central Conservatory in Beijing, National Conservatory of Music in Mexico, and University of Chile, to name a few.

 Mr. Cohler’s clarinet teachers include legendary Boston Symphony Orchestra clarinetist Pasquale Cardillo, Harold Wright, Karl Leister, Charles Neidich and Frank Martin.
 He graduated with high honors in physics from Harvard University.
-He is Professor of Clarinet and Chamber music at the The Boston Conservatory in Boston, and the Longy School of Music of Bard College in Cambridge, Massachusetts.
+He is Professor of Clarinet and Chamber Music at the Longy School of Music of Bard College in Cambridge, Massachusetts.